drkaizeng/publications-and-software/README.md

 ## [DH](https://github.com/drkaizeng/publications-and-software/blob/main/dh/dh.zip)
 This computer package can carry out the following tests: Tajima’s D, Fay and Wu’s H, the Ewens-Watterson test, the E test, the compound tests (DH, HEW and DHEW).
-These were describied in Zeng et al. ([2006](#zeng2006)), Zeng et al. ([2007a](#zeng2007a)), and Zeng et al. ([2007b](#zeng2007b)).
+These were describied in Zeng et al. ([2006](#zeng2006)), Zeng, Mano, et al. ([2007a](#zeng2007a)), and Zeng, Shi, et al. ([2007b](#zeng2007b)).

-Evans et al. (2014)
+## [Evans et al. (2014)]
-This computer package contains an extended version of the program used to obtain the results reported in the above paper.
+This computer package contains an extended version of the program used to obtain the results reported in Evans et al. ([2014](#evans2014)).
 Briefly, it can be used to estimate the X:A ratio of effective population size, taking into account changes in population size and weak selection (e.g., selection on codon bias).